thelfer/tfel/docs/web/hosford.md

 ## Elastic prediction

-First, an elastic prediction of the stress \(\tsigma^{\mathrm{tr}}\) is made (The following expression is not valid in plane stress hypothesis, see below):
+First, an elastic prediction of the stress \(\tsigma^{\mathrm{tr}}\) is made (the following expression is not valid in the plane stress hypothesis, see below):
 \[
 \tsigma^{\mathrm{tr}}=\lambda\,\trace{\bts{\tepsilonel}+\theta\,\Delta\,\tepsilonto}\,\tenseur{I}+2\,\mu\,\paren{\bts{\tepsilonel}+\theta\,\Delta\,\tepsilonto} \]